syncfusion-content/maui-docs/MAUI/DataForm/grouping.md

 ## Changing the editors order of the group in grid rows

-The order of the editors of group in grid row can be changed within a row by using `RowOrder` and `ItemsOrderInRow` properties `DataFormDisplayOptions` attribute and by handling `GenerateDataFormItem` event.
+The order of the group's editors in a grid row can be changed within a row by using the `RowOrder` and `ItemsOrderInRow` properties and `DataFormDisplayOptions` attribute and by handling the `GenerateDataFormItem` event.

 {% tabs %}
 {% highlight C# %}